Diversity is Center for Survivors of Torture's heritage and our future. Join us in being part of it.

 Longer-term Program Impact and Successes

-Nearly twenty-five years ago, Congress passed the first Torture Victims Relief Act (PL 105–320—OCT.
+Nearly twenty-seven years ago, Congress passed the first Torture Victims Relief Act (PL 105–320—OCT.
 30, 1998) with strong bipartisan support, recognizing impact of torture commonly leads survivors to demonstrate symptoms such as chronic pain, sleep disorders, severe depression and anxiety, deterioration of physical health and suicidal ideation.
 Today, thousands of torture survivors around the world depend on this lifesaving assistance, even though needs continue to far exceed available resources.

 Longer-term program success for clients and the community includes improved mental health and quality of life, wellness, self-sufficiency, English proficiency, educational achievement, employment, economic status, support systems, civic involvement, general health status, housing, relationships, and impact on future generations.